WiseHollow/FundamentalsX/README.md

 ![](https://www.spigotmc.org/attachments/fundamentals-png.178239/)

-Fundamentals is a plugin that provides its users with a variety of useful commands and features.
+FundamentalsX is a plugin that provides its users with a variety of useful commands and features.

 **Some of the features include:**
 1. Emoji Chat